Fire department: Postal worker reports house fire that caused $25K worth of damage

-After seeing smoke wafting from a Council Bluffs home on Friday, an observant postal worker called 911.
+After seeing smoke wafting from a Council Bluffs home, an observant postal worker called 911.

 The fire was estimated to have caused $25,000 worth of damage, said Assistant Fire Chief Chris Sorensen.